diladele/docker-websafety/README.md

 In order to run the product please execute the following commands:
 ```
-    docker run --rm -dt --name websafety --dns=8.8.8.8 -p 8000:80 -p 3128:3128 -e TIME_ZONE="Europe/Berlin" diladele/websafety:8.1
+    docker run --rm -dt --name websafety --dns=8.8.8.8 -p 8000:80 -p 8443:443 -p 3128:3128 -e TIME_ZONE="Europe/Berlin" diladele/websafety:8.1
 ```
-After executing these commands, you can connect to the Admin Console typing [http://localhost:8000](http://localhost:8000) in your browser.
+After executing these commands, you can connect to the Admin Console typing [https://localhost:8443](https://localhost:8443) in your browser.
+Note that version 8.1 now runs using HTTPS.

 The Squid proxy is listening on port 3128.